csev/dj4e/assn/dj4e_install52.md

 Automatically Enabling Your Virtual Environment
 -----------------------------------------------

-Each time you start a new shell, you will need to activate your virtual environment.
+Each time you start a new console, you will need to activate your virtual environment.
 It is a lot simpler to do this automatically every time you login by editing the `/home/(your-account)/.bashrc` file in *your* home directory using the `Files` tab on the PythonAnywhere web site.